Magistrates’ Court of Victoria

 In recent decades, the Magistrates’ Court has played a larger role in the area of preventative and therapeutic responses to criminal offending.

-Many services are now available to A person who has been charged with a crime.
-Also known as a defendant. people at court.
-These include the Court Integrated Services Program (CISP), the Youth Justice Court Advice Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence., family violence programs and initiatives, the Mental Health Court Liaison Service, Koori community engagement officers, and the Enforcement Review Program.
+Many services are now available to accused people at court.
+These include the Court Integrated Services Program (CISP), the Youth Justice Court Advice Service, family violence programs and initiatives, the Mental Health Court Liaison Service, Koori community engagement officers, and the Enforcement Review Program.

 Similarly, there are many support services available at the Magistrates’ Court for complainants, victims and witnesses.
 There is a particular emphasis on providing support for victims of family violence.
 These support services are available at most courts from Court Network volunteers and from the Salvation Army.